Wolverine971/9takes/src/blog/enneagram/enneagram-party-planner.md

     />
 </div>

+<p class="firstLetter">Trying to plan a great event?
+Have you considered the personality types that you might be attending?</p>

+ Are the people in the group your close friends who love and support you?
+Or is the group a bunch of intellectual types who are going to need some social lubrication?
+Who might cause problems, and who wants to help?
+Who will be silently judging you, and who will be hitting on everyone?

+ Here, we will explore the personality types that might attend your event and try to help you throw a great party.

-## An example approach to party planning
+## One Approach to Party Planning

-Imagine Alex embodying the quintessential traits of a Type 3 Achiever, meticulously orchestrating a party.
-For Alex, this isn't just about hosting a fun gathering; it's an opportunity to shine and demonstrate prowess.
-The party must be a resounding success, something to discuss for days, even weeks.
-A sparsely attended event would be more than a disappointment—it would be a blow to Alex's high standards and self-image.
+Imagine Alex, an Enneagram 3, "the achiever," who is busy meticulously planning a party.
+For Alex, this isn't just about hosting a fun gathering; it's an opportunity to show off.
+The party must be a resounding success in every aspect and, ideally, should be the talk of the town for weeks to come.
+Needless to say, a sparsely attended event would be a disappointment and a big blow to Alex's self-image.

-Alex takes immense pride in their social connections and organizational abilities, aiming to leave guests in awe.
-Every detail, from the choice of venue, menu, and music to the overall ambiance, is carefully curated to align with Alex's vision of cool and sophistication.
-The goal is to create an experience that resonates with respectability and leaves an indelible impression of Alex's flair and finesse.
+Alex takes immense pride in his connections and abilities.
+He aims to leave guests in awe and is likely throwing this party as a means to an end.
+Every detail, from the choice of venue, menu, and music to the overall ambiance, is carefully curated to align with Alex's vision and create the outcome he desires.

-In pursuit of this ambition, Alex might extend invitations to particularly notable or impressive individuals, adding an extra layer of prestige to the event.
-This party is less about the celebration and more an avenue for Alex to showcase their capabilities and social clout.
-It's a strategic display of Alex's personal and social achievements, carefully designed to elevate their standing in the eyes of every attendee.
+Alex is thinking about who to invite.
+Who will increase his clout?
+He is very aware of the impressive individuals he has access to or wants to get access to.
+And a party is a perfect excuse to get access to the people he is after.

+Do you know someone like Alex who might approach planning a party this way?
+Is Alex similar to or different from you?

-How Alex approaches planning a party might be very different from your own.
-It is essential first to determine your motivations for throwing the party and then think about the motivations for other people to attend your party.
+It is essential to consider your motivations for throwing the party and then consider the attendees' motivations.

 ### The Invite Strategy

+Assuming you have considered your own motivations lets think about the reasons why different personalities go to a party.

-Let's reverse-engineer why each Enneagram type might want to attend a party.
-Each Enneagram type approaches a party differently and has unique but also subtle motivations and desires.
-For instance, if a Type 1, "The Reformer/ The Perfectionist," is invited to a party, to them, the party might be serving some utility and may have a clear purpose, and there might be an ideal way the party should be run in their min.
-Meanwhile, a Type 7 - The Enthusiast, is enticed with the promise of fun, adventurous experiences, and spontaneity.
+Each Enneagram type approaches a party differently and has unique motivations and desires.
+For instance, if a Type 1, "The Reformer/ The Perfectionist," is invited to a party, to them, the party is likely serving some utility.
+The party likely has a clear purpose, and they already have expectations for how the party should go.
+Meanwhile, a Type 7- "Enthusiast", will likely show up for any party as long as there is the possibility of fun.

+Lets dive into how you would entice each Enneagram type to attend your party.

 <details>
 <summary class="accordion">Invite for Enneagram 1- The Reformer/ Perfectionist</summary>